 2 tablespoons poppy seeds

 1/2 cup powdered sugar

 Preheat the oven to 350°F then grease or line a muffin tin for 12 muffins and set aside.

-In a blender or a food processor, layer the applesauce (or yogurt), eggs, almond milk, vanilla extract, maple syrup, coconut sugar, 2 cups rolled oats and lemon zest (in that order- you want the liquid items to be on the bottom).
+In a blender or a food processor, layer the applesauce (or yogurt), eggs, almond milk, vanilla extract, maple syrup, coconut sugar, 2 cups rolled oats, baking soda, baking powder and lemon zest (in that order- you want the liquid items to be on the bottom).
 Add the melted coconut oil last then blend on high for about 20 seconds, until smooth.
 Lastly, add the poppy seeds and the remaining 1/2 cup of oats to the blender and blend for a few seconds so that they’re evenly distributed.